peterwittek/ncpol2sdpa/doc/source/tutorial.rst

 problem, such as the objective function, inequalities, equalities, and bounds on the variables.

-The last step in is to write out the relaxation to a sparse SDPA file.
+The last step in is to either solve or export the relaxation.
+The function `solve_sdp` autodetects the possible solvers: SDPA, MOSEK, and CVXOPT.
-The method (``write_to_sdpa``) takes one parameter, the file name.
-Alternatively, if SDPA is in the search path, then it can be solved by invoking a helper function (``solve_sdp``).
-Alternatively, MOSEK is also supported for obtaining a solution by passing the parameter ``solver='mosek'`` to this function.
-If PICOS and CVXOPT is available, passing ``solver='cvxopt'`` will solve the SDP with CVXOPT.
-Other solvers are supported by using a converter to PICOS.
+Alternatively, the method ``write_to_sdpa`` exports the file to sparse SDPA format, which can be solved externally on a supercomputer, in MATLAB, or by any other means that accepts this input format.

 Defining a Polynomial Optimization Problem of Commuting Variables